hailengc/hailengc.github.io/_posts/2019-01-06-engineer-or-artist.md

 **_"And?"_**

-"And, games, music application, basically everything is achievable - with the programming language."
+"And, games, music applications, basically everything is achievable - just use the programming language."

-**"OK, I got it.
+**"Wow, I got it.
 Sounds like artist, you can build whatever you want - am I right?"**

 "Yes your are.
-Actually a good software engineer is an artist with elegant design in both external and internal.
+A good software engineer is an artist with elegant design in both external and internal.
 Well, I could have told you, I'm an under-training artist."

-**_"That's cool"_**
+**_"That's cool!"_**